Tensor Rank and Complexity: Apolarity Theory

 \section{Apolarity Theory}

 This section introduces Apolarity Theory, which already dates back to works of Sylvester from 1851, see \cite{prSylvester1}, \cite{prSylvester2} and \cite{prSylvester3}.
-It can be used to compute the symmetric rank of homogeneous polynomials as we shall see in section~\ref{pr:secExamples}.
+It can be used to compute the symmetric rank of some homogeneous polynomials as we shall see in Section~\ref{pr:secExamples}.
 The main tool for this is the Apolarity Lemma, which we state in a ``reduced version'' in Theorem~\ref{pr:thmRedApolarity} and in its ``scheme version'' in Theorem~\ref{pr:thmSchemeApolarity}.
-For further details on Apolarity theory the reader is referred to the literature, e.g. \cite{prIKbook} and \cite{prRSvarietiesOfSums}. \\ Let $V$ be an $n+1$ dimensional $\prC$-vector space and denote its dual by $V^\vee$.
-We also consider the symmetric algebras $S= \prC[x_0,\ldots, x_n] := \prSym (V)$ and $T= \prC[\partial_0,\ldots,\partial_n] := \prSym (V^{\vee})$.
-As the labeling of the variables suggests we let $T$ act linearly on $S$ by formal differentiation.
-This action will be indicated by a dot, e.g. $g \cdot f$ for $f \in S$ and $g \in T$.
-Moreover, given multi-indices $\alpha = (\alpha_0,\ldots,\alpha_n) \in (\prZ_{\geq 0})^{n+1}$ and $\beta = (\beta_0,\ldots,\beta_n) \in (\prZ_{\geq 0})^{n+1}$ we introduce the shortcuts
+For further details on Apolarity Theory the reader is referred to the literature, e.g., \cite{prIKbook} and \cite{prRSvarietiesOfSums}.